gwoo/gmon/README.md

 Creating Metrics
 ----------------
 A metric is a script in any language that outputs in a standardized format that GMon can understand.
-The format is a simple space seperated list of values.
+The format is a simple pipe seperated list of values.

 	<name>|<value>|<message>|<tag1> <tag2> <tagN>